xaviershay/blog/_posts/2022-11-22-gssr-report.md

 <p />

-Was overhydrated on the first two days, don't need as much liquid when hiking apparently.
+Was over-hydrated on the first two days, don't need as much liquid when hiking apparently.
 Otherwise felt pretty good and consistent.

-### Acknowledgements
+### Acknowledgments

+It's a bit misleading to call this a "solo" race, with so many people supporting.

+Sam, John, and the team and volunteers at Rapid Ascent.
+Great course, great support, well done.

 Tim, thanks for the patience and revisions in my coaching program.
 I don't think I could have programmed a recovery for this by myself.

 Jodie, for always letting me take the car on weekends.
 (And the rest.)

-Dad, it was truly an honour to be able to do this with you.
+Dad, it was truly an honour to be able to run with you.
 There aren't many people who get to share a hobby like this with their Dad.
 I'm grateful every single time we are able to run together.
 The depth of courage you displayed getting as far you did was inspirational.

 Mum, this absolutely could not have happened without you.
 You're an absolute superstar.
 The amount of standing around in the rain for us you did is far beyond anything I could ever expect of anyone.
 Truly grateful, you're the best Mum I could possibly wish for.